refinedev/refine/documentation/docs/core/providers/auth-provider/index.md

 ## Legacy Auth Provider

-**Refine**'s v4 release is backward compatible and supports legacy auth provider implementations until v5.
+Refine's v4 release is backward compatible and supports legacy auth provider implementations until v5.

 If you want to use a legacy auth provider, you can pass them to the `<Refine />` component using the `legacyAuthProvider` prop.